 The iPad Pro, meanwhile, feels perfect.
 It’s light enough that the size difference doesn’t matter.
 And it’s also big enough to be properly used for productivity tasks.

-To stylus or not to stylus?
+Apple Pencil: To stylus or not to stylus?

-I never took it that way: Jobs liked challenging people, especially those who worked under him.
+I never took it that way.
+Jobs liked challenging people, especially those who worked under him.
 Jobs saying that a stylus appearing on the iPad automatically meant failure was no different from popular wisdom in the age of Napster claiming that no users would ever pay money for downloaded music.

-In this case, it meant that no currently existing stylus belonged anywhere near Apple’s beautiful iPad — and Apple proved it right by debuting the most impressive, pressure-sensitive stylus I’ve ever used.
+In this case, it meant that no currently existing stylus belonged anywhere near Apple’s beautiful iPad — and Apple proved that truism right by debuting the most impressive, pressure-sensitive stylus I’ve ever used.
 For my money, the Apple Pencil is one of the best products Apple has released under Cook’s leadership.
 It’s absolutely one of my top five Apple accessories of all time.

-Apple’s best iPad yet
+12.9-inch iPad Pro: Apple’s best iPad yet